danielfinnerty/computer_infrastructure/README.md

 python -m notebook
 ```

-6. Select the 'problems.ipynb' file
+6. Select the `problems.ipynb` file

 7. Click on the double-arrow icon at the top to 'restart the kernell and run all cells'.

 ### Running `faang.py`

-As a result of the GitHub Actions outlined in the `poblems.ipynb` notebook, the `faang.py` code runs every Saturday morning at 09:05 am however, if the code is wanted to be ran manually it can be done by:
+As a result of the GitHub Actions outlined in the `poblems.ipynb` notebook, the `faang.py` code runs every Saturday morning at 09:05am however, to run it manually, the following steps needs to be taken:

 1. In the main GitHub root directory ([Here](https://github.com/danielfinnerty/computer_infrastructure)) click on `Actions`
-2. Click on `Run Faang Script and Commit`
+2. Click `Run Faang Script and Commit`
 3. To the righthand side, select `Run workflow` and click the green icon `Run workflow`
+4. Refresh the page

+Once refreshed, the new workflow will become visible in the list, with the icon turning to a green tick once complete.

 ### Output
-From running the script either manually or automatically per the schedule, a plot will be created, titled with the timestamp of when it was ran.
-This and all other plots can be found in the `data` folder [HERE](https://github.com/danielfinnerty/computer_infrastructure/plots)
+From running the script either manually, through the above steps, or automatically per the schedule, a download of the most recent stock prices will be created, and an associated plot.
+Both of these will be titled with the timestamp of when created, and can be found along with all previous downloads and plots in the `data` folder [HERE](https://github.com/danielfinnerty/computer_infrastructure/tree/main/data) and `plots` folder [HERE](https://github.com/danielfinnerty/computer_infrastructure/tree/main/plots).

 # End